 and children inheriting money at an age when they have no experience of dealing with large amounts of it.
 Do you want your hard-earned money being spent in the purchase of fast cars and expensive holidays?
 Or your child being taken advantage of by a Gold Digger? (of either sex).

 If your spouse wishes to do anything about this, they may be faced with court proceedings which are time consuming, expensive and extremely damaging to family relationships.

-The surviving partner inherits NOTHING.
+If two individuals are living together but not married, the surviving partner WILL NOT RECEIVE any inheritance.
 If there are any children, then all of the assets will pass to them.
 If there are no children, the entire estate will pass to the nearest living blood relatives.
 People you may not know or like.
 If your partner wishes to receive anything then again, they can be faced with lengthy and expensive court proceedings.

 Am I tempting fate?